 Our postoperative support team phone all our patients the day after their procedure and then every other day thereafter for the first two weeks.
 The proactive nature of our postoperative support gives every patient the best opportunity for a smooth postoperative recovery free of complications.
 In many cases if complications were to occur, their impact is markedly lessened by early detection, prompt clinical assessment and correct treatment.
 Where a patient expresses concern to our team over the phone, then we often call patients in the same day for assessment with one of our expert nursing team.
 Even if there is no significant issue, the careful explanation and calm reassurance provided by our team can help to alleviate any worries you may have experienced.

-There are a number of factors which will determine the overall cost of the FaceTite RF procedure and the final quotation will be given after your face to face consultation with your specialist plastic surgeon.
+Several factors will determine the overall cost of the FaceTite procedure, and the final quotation will be given after your face-to-face consultation with your specialist plastic surgeon.

-- FaceTite alone or combined with submental liposuction
+- FaceTite alone or combined with chin liposuction

 - FaceTite performed after previous facelift surgery

-Why not call 0207 993 4849 and speak to one of our expert patient coordinators who may be able to give you a rough costing prior to having a consultation for a FaceTite procedure.
+Why not call 0207 993 4849 and speak to one of our expert patient coordinators, who can give you a rough costing before consulting for a FaceTite procedure?

-Always remember that price should never be the determining factor when it comes to choosing your provider.
-We feel that safety and quality of service should be your number one priority and instilling in you the confidence that our team will look after you before, during and after your procedure to the best of their ability.
+Remember that price should never be the determining factor when choosing your provider.
+We feel that safety and quality of service should be your number one priority and instil in you the confidence that our team will look after you before, during and after your procedure to the best of their ability.